-In September 2019, our compensation committee established a compensation peer group designed to reflect companies that are generally in the telecommunication services and enterprise software sectors, with similar revenues, revenue growth, and market capitalization.
-After considering analysis and data provided by Compensia, this compensation peer group was generally selected based on companies with revenues of 0.33 to 3.0 times our annual revenues, as well as market capitalization of 0.25 to 4 times our market capitalization.
+Our compensation committee reviews our peer group on an annual basis, with input from Compensia, and the group may be adjusted from time to time based on, among other input, a comparison of revenues, market capitalization, industry and peer group performance.
+For fiscal 2021, our compensation committee established a compensation peer group designed to reflect companies that are generally in the telecommunication services and enterprise software sectors, with similar revenues, revenue growth, and market capitalization.
+After considering analysis and data provided by Compensia, this compensation peer group was generally selected based on companies with revenues of 0.33 to 3.0 times our annual revenues, as well as a market capitalization of 0.25 to 4 times our market capitalization.